 Institute legal proceedings

 If payment is still not forthcoming or the debtor disputes the existence of the debt, a claim should be filed with an appropriate court.
-If the debtor fails to respond to the claim within the requisite time, default judgement may be available.
+If the debtor fails to respond to the claim within the requisite time, a default judgement may be available.
 Otherwise the litigation process may be followed through to judgement or settlement between the parties.

 Enforce the debt